 Students who walk to school or wait at school bus stops should be dressed appropriately for cold temperatures and snowy conditions.
 If you have particular concerns regarding your child’s safety getting to or from school, please call the DPSD Transportation Dept. at 464-5530.
-Proper outerwear should include boots, hats, gloves or mittens, a warm coat and possibly even snow pants.

 Our elementary schools often get calls about recess during especially cold weather.
 Parents often ask: When is it too cold for outdoor recess?